set-night/set-night/README.md

 # 🎈 About Me:
-🎹 Finished 7 years of music school (hell)<br>🏐 I love basketball and volleyball.<br>✨️ I work for an idea.
+✨️ I work for an idea.

 # 💻 Tech Stack: